"Golden amber, and rose."

 She said her name was Sara.
-He smelled like sand, and salt, and seaweed.
+He smelled like sand, and salt, and a touch of seaweed.
 She smelled like flowers and incense.

 He was tall, and strong, with wavy hair that defied logic.

-She was elegant and prim, with dark-pigmented skin, and long, lustrous, black hair.
+She was elegant and prim, with dark-pigmented skin, and long, straight, lustrous, black hair.

 He knew she was way out of his league.